getting off benzodiazepines

 Do Benzos Cause Withdrawal?

 Typically, the withdrawal symptoms are the opposite of the effects of the benzos.
-Anxiety, depression, insomnia are common, and even seizures are sometimes a result of withdrawal.
+Anxiety, depression, and insomnia are common, and even seizures are sometimes a result of withdrawal.
 In some cases where benzos have been abused for extended periods, people may experience Post-Acute-Withdrawal-Syndrome or protracted withdrawal.
 [8] [9] [17]

 benzodiazepine-withdrawal-Symptoms: depression, nausea, anxiety and panic attacks, delirium, insomnia, grand Mal seizures, aches and pains, muscle spasms.